-A colleague and I were having a conversation over a pint the other day as to whether you could make the film Blade Runner using Agile processes.
-We concluded you could not.
-We thought you would need something more.
-You would need a vision, a way of developing that vision and a way to not lose the vision in the process.
+One day, a colleague and I were having a conversation over a pint as to whether you could make the film Blade Runner using Agile processes.
+We concluded that you could not.
+We thought you’d need something more.
+A vision.
+A way of developing that vision, and a way to not lose the vision in the process.

 Before UX, I worked with stage, film and TV lighting and I think the way that the vision of the film director is developed and retained in these media might aid the vision of successful products.